AP Studio Art: 2-D Design

 AP Studio Art Portfolios are evaluated using the AP Studio Art scoring guidelines.

 Portfolios are evaluated by AP Studio Art teachers and teachers of first-year college studio art courses (known as Readers) who receive extensive training to develop a common understanding of the scoring guidelines and to apply the scoring guidelines with a high degree of consistency.
-Quality (Section I) is scored by three Readers; Concentration (Section II) and Breadth (Section III) are each scored by two Readers.
+Selected Works (Section I) is scored by three Readers; Sustained Investigation (Section II) and Range of Approaches (Section III) are each scored by two Readers.
 If there is a wide divergence in the scores assigned by two Readers to the same section of a portfolio, the section is forwarded to two Reading leaders for review and resolution of the scores.
 Each portfolio section contributes one third of the overall portfolio score.

 Sample AP Studio Art Portfolios